Skip to content

 appInfoTokenThe access token you want to view information about.
 Can be valid or expired.appInfoToken=<ACCESS_TOKEN>

-This example shows a sample response from a /self request when your access token has .
+This example shows a sample response from a /self request for an API key access token that has specific privileges assigned to it.
+This type of access token is obtained from API key authentication.

 1